 Best camera phone under Rs 10,000: Moto G Turbo Edition

 Let us be brutally honest here – if you are looking for top notch cameras in this price tag, you are likely to be disappointed.
 There are some very consistent performers here, though.
-In terms of sheer megapixels, the Xiaomi Redmi Note 3 (Rs 9,999 for the 2 GB RAM edition) seems to have the edge with its 16.0-megapixel shooterwhich is a decent performer in daylight conditions.
-But hey, megapixels alone do not maketh a phone great.
-In terms of sheer consistency, if we had to pick a single device mainly for camera muscle, we would perhaps go with the Moto G Turbo Edition, which is currently retailing for Rs 9,999, and comes with a very swift 13.0-megapixel shooter, that delivers good results in daylight and even manages a few decent shots in lot light conditions.
+In terms of sheer megapixels, the Xiaomi Redmi Note 3 (Rs 9,999 for the 2 GB RAM edition) seems to have the edge with its 16.0-megapixel shooter, but in terms of image quality it is outgunned by its recently released successor, the Redmi Note 4 (Rs 9,999 for the 2 GB RAM edition) which has a much more consistent 13.0-megapixel rear shooter, and comes with a Snapdragon 625 processor which while not as powerful as the Snapdragon 650 processor on the Note 3 is supposed to be more adept at handling battery.
+However, if we had to pick a single device mainly for camera muscle, we would go with the Moto G Turbo Edition, which is currently retailing for Rs 9,999, and comes with a very swift 13.0-megapixel shooter that delivers good results in daylight and even manages a few decent shots in low light conditions.
+Some might be put off by the relatively old Snapdragon 615 processor and the relatively modest 2 GB RAM on the device, but we really believe the speed and performance of the camera compensate for that.
 Those chasing a laser focus can also consider the Asus Zenfone 2 Laser, which had a 13.0-megapixel rear camera with laser focus, but the device is a bit long in the tooth now, and we are not massive fans of Zen UI.

 Best multimedia phone under Rs 10,000: Lenovo K6 Power